Mid North Weather

 Mid North Forecast

-Tuesday Partly cloudy.
-Medium (40%) chance of showers, most likely in the morning and afternoon.
-Winds N/NE 15 to 25 km/h becoming light during the morning then becoming N/NW 25 to 35 km/h during the day.
+Sunday Partly cloudy.
+Slight (20%) chance of a shower, most likely in the evening.
+Winds W 15 to 25 km/h becoming light during the morning then becoming N/NW 25 to 35 km/h during the day.

 Mid North Weather Forecasts